Agent Mode

 Per-lead openers without per-lead human time.

 A sender hand-personalising thirty messages a day burns out at week two.
-The brain takes that job — producing one or two lines per lead that reference the prospect's role, company, and recent activity, dropped into the message via tokens.
+Pilot takes that job — producing one or two lines per lead that reference the prospect's role, company, and recent activity, dropped into the message via tokens.

 Same model, your voice.
-The campaign-level ICP brief tells the brain what your offer is and what tone to use.
+The campaign-level ICP brief tells Pilot what your offer is and what tone to use.
 Reply rates do not come from cleverness in the opener — they come from sounding human at scale, which is exactly what Mad Libs templates can't do.

 • Pulls signal from profile, role, company, and recent posts